Location

 Summary

 Located near the southern limits of Fort McMurray and along the eastern side of highway 63, lies the Mackenzie Industrial Park.
 Matured and fully developed, this industrial area of Fort McMurray has played an integral part of the development of the region.
-Prominently located within the Park is the state of the art and architecturally pleasing Wajax Building.
+Prominently located within the Park is the state of the art and architecturally pleasing Wajax Campus.
 Situated on 6 acres of prime industrial property, the site provides easy access and exposure to and from the two main thoroughfares.

 Meet the Tenant